Skip to main content

 The goal is to create a system where you can make a free choice about participating based on your own assessment of the benefits and your comfort with sharing information, without facing undue financial pressure or professional consequences.
 The regulations stipulate that employers cannot deny you access to the health plan or retaliate against you if you decide not to take part in the screening.

-Understanding these foundational principles is the first step in recognizing that your are not an open book for your employer to read.
+Understanding these foundational principles is the first step in recognizing that your lab results are not an open book for your employer to read.
 A distinct, legally mandated barrier exists.
 The next step is to understand how information is permitted to flow across that barrier and the specific form it must take.

 Legal Frameworks Governing Wellness Screening Data